OctopusDeploy/People/Security-Operations/L2-Security-Analyst.md

 # L2: Security Analyst

-> _I possess strong analyticas skills and a keen eye for detail in order to identify potential vulnerabilities and threats in systems and networks.
-I am responsible for continuously monitoring and assesing security measures, developing strategies to mitigate risks, and ensuring the overall safety and integrity of the organization's data and infrastructure._
+> _I possess strong analytic skills and a keen eye for detail to identify potential vulnerabilities and threats in systems and networks.
+I am responsible for continuously monitoring and assessing security measures, developing strategies to mitigate risks, and ensuring the overall safety and integrity of the organization's data and infrastructure._

 - **Planning horizon**: Current and next cycle
-- **Impact radius**: Self plus some team mates
+- **Impact radius**: Self plus some teammates
 - **Evaluation**: Manager
-- **Responsibility and direction needed**: Weekly supervision needed from their manager or more senior analysts.
+- **Responsibility and direction needed**: Weekly supervision is needed from their manager or more senior analysts.

 ## 🦉 Domain expertise

 - I am competent in my domain.
-- I am able to work independently on small projects.
+- I can work independently on small projects.
 - I identify and raise potential problems with my peers or lead before getting blocked.

 <details>